 He/she works from a remote location and all the communication is done through calls, e-mails & video-conferencing.

-It opens up a wider pool of projects to choose from and gives you the freedom to make a selection solely on the basis of the internship takeaways.
+It opens up a pool of projects to choose from and gives you the freedom to make a selection solely on the basis of the internship takeaways.

 Not only do you save time & money on travel, you can allocate the internship timelines in sync with your academic & other extra-curricular activities.